Criminal Convictions Data Breach Claim Solicitors

 My Criminal Convictions Were Exposed In A Data Breach – Can I Claim Compensation?

 By Stephen Hudson.
-Last Updated 5th December 2022.
-This guide will provide information on seeking compensation following a criminal convictions data breach.
+Last Updated 24th June 2024.
+This guide will provide information on seeking compensation following a criminal conviction data breach.
 To be eligible to make a valid data breach claim the onus will be on you to prove how there was a failure to keep this type of information safe and why it led to psychological and/ or financial damage.

 If this has happened to you, you may be considering making a claim for the harm you experienced.
 We will explore the process of doing so, including the evidence you may need to gather to support your claim.